lo-mido/HoriseonRefactor/README.md

 ## How to Contribute
 Lourdes M. Dorvilus
 ## Tests
-Using VS Code
+Using VS Code & GIT HUB to host the webpage.

-Go the extra mile and write tests for your application.
-Then provide examples on how to run them here.